ndy-s/dsa/README.md

-# DSA
+# DSA Study

-A repository for exploring, experimenting, and learning data structures and algorithms.
-This collection includes various algorithm implementations, problem-solving techniques, and optimizations across different domains.
+A personal repository for studying and understanding data structures and algorithms.
+This collection includes implementations, explanations, and problem-solving approaches to help reinforce key concepts and improve algorithmic thinking.
+Ideal for practice, experimentation, and deepening my DSA knowledge.